Nom-nom-hub/arc-kit/templates/commands/define.md

    d. **Update Adaptive Checklist**: After each validation iteration, update the checklist file with current pass/fail status and adaptation readiness assessment

-7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/arckit.analyze` or `/arckit.plan`).
+7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase.

-**NOTE:** The script creates and checks out the new branch and initializes the adaptive spec file before writing.
+## Next Step Recommendation

+Now that your adaptive specification is complete, the most logical next step is:

+- **Primary**: Run `/arckit.analyze` to analyze your specification for consistency and adaptation readiness
+- **Alternative**: Run `/arckit.plan` if you want to proceed directly to planning without analysis

+The `/arckit.analyze` command will evaluate your specification against adaptive quality criteria, identify potential risks, and ensure your requirements are ready for the design phase.

+**Pro tip**: If your specification has [NEEDS CLARIFICATION] markers, consider addressing them before proceeding, or use `/arckit.clarify` to systematically resolve ambiguities.

 ## General Guidelines